University, Orange County, Florida

 University is a census-designated place (CDP) and unincorporated community in Orange County, Florida, United States, east of Orlando.
 The community is centered around the University of Central Florida and includes a location on its south side known as University Park.
-The area is served by the zip codes 32816 and 32817.
-As of the 2010 census, the CDP had a population of 31,084.
 It is part of the Orlando–Kissimmee–Sanford, Florida Metropolitan Statistical Area.
+As of 2020, the CDP had a population of 45,284.

 Geography

 The University CDP is located at 28.5900 north, 81.2045 west, or approximately 15 mi east of downtown Orlando.

 According to the U.S. Census Bureau, the CDP has a total area of 24.4 sqkm, of which 23.5 sqkm is land and 0.9 sqkm, or 3.50%, is water.

 The University CDP is northeast of Union Park and north of Alafaya.
 The community is reachable by SR 408, SR 434, and SR 50 (Colonial Drive), which forms the CDP's southern edge.